 VDLI Conference Harps on Ethical Values in Society

-Stakeholders at the Values for Daily Living International (VDLI) inaugural annual conference have recommitted to promoting ethical values and moral principles, inspiring positive change in individuals and communities worldwide.
+Stakeholders at the Values for Daily Living International (VDLI) inaugural annual conference have recommitted to continuing efforts in promoting ethical values and moral principles, inspiring positive change in individuals and communities worldwide.

-The VDLI inaugural annual conference brought together students, parents, scholars, educators, and community members to engage in meaningful discussions and celebrate achievements in value-based education.

 The theme, “Take It Back: Building Today for a Greater Tomorrow” resonated deeply with attendees and speakers alike.